www.tlab.it

 The Partition option allows you to easily explore the characteristics of the available clustering solutions (just click on a table item).

-The dendrogram function (see below) allows you to check the tree structure of the various bisections.
+a) to check the tree structure of the various bisections;

 5 - Refine the results of the chosen partition